 Topically-applied vitamin C has the cosmetic effect of fading of dark spots and brightening the skin.

 Vitamin C is often combined with soy and/or liquorice for an even greater effect on reducing the visible signs of hyperpigmentation.

-Thanks to all these properties, we can definitely conclude that topically-applied vitamin C is of great value in a variety ways in high-performance skincare.
+Thanks to all these properties, we can definitely conclude that there are numerous benefits of vitamin C for skin when applied topically and the natural formulator can use it to great effect in high-performance skincare.

 A note about vitamin C and dry skin

 The effects of vitamin C on skin dryness are still unclear.
 Some research suggests that vitamin C has an effect on trans-epidermal water loss (TEWL) because it promotes the synthesis of barrier lipids, which establishes a functioning stratum corneum with low water permeability.
 Others mention an increased TEWL when vitamin C is applied to the skin.
 This is something to keep an eye on in the future.

 Are there any benefits in Vitamin C tablets for skin?